Quantum complexity in gravity, quantum field theory, and quantum information science: Paradigms for complexity I: Nielsen complexity

 The original papers \cite{Jefferson:2017sdb, Chapman:2017rqy} focused primarily on the structure of divergences and found some degree of agreement with holographic results.
 In particular, they calculated the complexity of the vacuum state of a free bosonic theory, which reads:

 where for $p=1$ only an upper bound was found.
-In the previous equation $\mathcal{V}$ stands for the spatial volume of the system, $\delta$ is an ultraviolet cutoff (for example a lattice spacing) and the dots stand for less divergent terms.
-The full details of these calculations can be found in the original references and in the pedagogical review \cite{Chapman:2021jbh}.
+In these equations $\mathcal{V}$ stands for the spatial volume of the system, $\delta$ is an ultraviolet cutoff (for example a lattice spacing) and the dots stand for less divergent terms (see the review \cite{Chapman:2021jbh}).
 These results should be contrasted with those obtained from holography \eqref{eq:hologvaccompres}.
 We will later see that the $\mathcal{C}_{p=1}$ expression matches well with the volume-law divergence found in holographic calculations, see Eq.~\eqref{eq:hologvaccompres}.
 Additionally, the choice of reference scale in the field theory parallels the choice of the counterterm scale $L_{ct}$ in holography, as we will see in, e.g., Equation~\eqref{eq:subregion_CA}.